ergest/sql_patterns/Book/chap0.md

 # Introduction
 This is a book about SQL Patterns.
 Patterns describe problems that occur over and over in our professional settings.
-A pattern is a like a template that you can apply to different problems.
+A pattern is like a template that you can apply to different problems.
 Once you learn each one, you can apply them to solve problems faster and make your code more readable.

 We can illustrate this with an example.
 In fiction writing, authors rarely write from scratch.
 They use character patterns like: “antihero”, “sidekick”, “mad scientist”, “girl next door”.
 They also use plot patterns like romantic comedy, drama, red herring, foreshadowing, cliffhangers.
 This helps them write better books, movies and TV shows.